Wabash Frisco and Pacific Railroad

 The locomotives at the WF&P are real-life working steam engines, and operate the same way that full sized locomotives do.

+Steam locomotives can be divided into two main parts: The boiler and running gear.
+The boiler burns fuel to boil water into pressurized steam.
 The steam in the boiler is then let into the cylinders by the throttle valve, which is controlled by the engineer.
 The more the throttle is opened, the more steam goes to the cylinders and the faster the locomotive will run.
 Our engineers have to be careful to not to open the throttle too much, or they might break the speed limit!
+The pressure of the steam pushes the piston back and forth inside the cylinder.
+This back and forth motion pushes the driving wheels around with the rods and makes the locomotive go! |

 What's it saying?